yilinx-10/final-project-last-minute/README.md

 | WHERE  | HOW                                        |

-## Links to Presentation In-Class Presentation Slides, Updated Presentation Slide, and Video Presentation
+## In-Class Presentation Slides, Updated Presentation Slide, and Video Presentation
 Below are the materials related to our team's presentation as well as the final report:

 |  materials               | Link                                                                                           |